microsoft/sqlmanagementobjects/src/Microsoft/SqlServer/Management/SqlEnum/xml/README.md

 - class_name: The name of the class that handles the post-processing.
 Should extend [PostProcess](../PostProcess.cs)
 - fields: The list of fields which will cause the post-processing to happen
 - triggered_fields: The list of fields that are needed to compute the value for the field requested by the user

+### special_query

+This tag has 2 specialized uses and one standard behavior.
+Originally it was a special case for [table.xml](table.xml), to add a filter to hide temp tables when enumerating tables in tempdb, and to enable adding a query hint for optimizing the overall tables query.
+Now it also acts as similarly to `post_process` by being a general purpose conditioned sql tag with a `fields` attribute and a body which is added to the `WHERE` clause of the query with an `AND` condition.